National Freephone Helpline

 Established since 1985, Rape Crisis South London changed its name from the Rape and Sexual Abuse Support Centre (RASASC) in 2012, with the advent of three other Rape Crisis Centres created to provide specialist support to women living in the North, East and West of London.
 In 2014, with the support of the Mayors Office for Policing and Crime, we have been able to establish satellite services across South London, to ensure no woman has to travel for more than an hour to access our therapy.

-We were originally set up as part of a Women’s Aid project and have become an independent organisation operating out of a Croydon hub, with satellite services available in Kingston and Bexley (and soon to be in Southwark), providing a high standard of professional support to female survivors of sexual violence.
+We were originally set up as part of a Women’s Aid project and have become an independent organisation operating out of a Croydon hub, with satellite services available in Kingston, Bexley, Greenwich, Southwark, Lambeth and Wandsworth, providing a high standard of professional support to female survivors of sexual violence.

-We run a woman-only service, both for clients and staff, in response to the needs of our service users and the disproportionate nature of sexual violence as committed by men against women and girls.
+We run a woman-only service, both for women accessing support and members of staff.
+This is in response to the needs of survivors and the disproportionate nature of sexual violence as committed by men against women and girls.
 For this reason we believe sexual violence to be both a cause and a consequence of gender inequality and are committed to a feminist, empowering model of working.

 Raising Survivor Voices